-When creating a website, there’s a lot to keep in mind.
-Between writing your content and choosing the perfect visuals, some fundamental elements may fall by the wayside.
-And if there’s one thing that you don't want to overlook, it’s your website’s fonts.
+When creating a website, you have to keep a lot in mind.
+Between writing content and choosing the perfect visuals, some fundamental elements may fall by the wayside.
+But make sure you don't overlook one important thing: your website fonts, also known as typography.

-Typography is defined as the visual representation of type, and can communicate more about your brand than words alone.
-Your web design's typefaces should therefore amplify your brand voice, while also looking sharp on the screen.
+Typography is defined as the visual representation of type.
+In other words, it's the fonts you use to communicate your content and brand voice.
+In some cases, it can communicate more about your brand than words alone.
+Your selected fonts should amplify your brand voice and web design, while looking sharp on the screen and easily conveying information.

-In this guide, we’ll discuss ten of the best Google fonts, as well as tips for choosing the best fonts for your website:
+In this guide, we’ll discuss twenty of the best website fonts, as well as tips for choosing the right ones for you.

 Designed by: Łukasz Dziedzic

-A sans serif font that’s equally suited for both titles and body text.
-Its rounded, classic proportions create a sense of harmony and warmth.
+A sans serif font equally suited for both titles and body text, its rounded, classic proportions create a sense of harmony and warmth.

 Designed by: Denis Masharov

 This serif font works especially well for titles and headlines, making it a good choice for your website’s primary font.
-Its Roman proportions give it somewhat of a vintage feel.
+Its Roman proportions give it a vintage feel.

 Designed by: Jeremy Tribby

 The Barlow sans serif font is clean and low-contrast, making it effortlessly readable.
-The typeface design looked to California license plates and highway signs for inspiration.
+The typeface designer looked to California license plates and highway signs for inspiration.

 Designed by: Nidud